Updated: Apr 16, 2021

-Another frequent question I receive that I want to address here on the blog is why the words "However" and "Unfortunately" are on my Do-Not-Say List.
+Another frequent question I receive is why the words "however" and "unfortunately" are on my "Do-Not-Say" list.

-To review, the Do-Not-Say List is a list of negative words that when spoken, make people not want to listen to us anymore.
+To review, the "Do-Not-Say" list is a list of negative words that when spoken, make people disengage.
 They enter panic mode because they're afraid their needs aren't going to be met.
-Hearing these words makes our listeners tense up and give them a punch-in-the-gut feeling.
+Hearing these words makes listeners tense up and give them a punch-in-the-gut feeling.

-The problem is, these words almost always precede bad news.
-People know this, and when they hear “however” or “unfortunately,” they begin to tense up.
+Here's the problem– these words almost always precede bad news.
+People know this, and when they hear “however” or “unfortunately,” they tense up.

 Another way to think about these words is that they tend to negate whatever comes before them.